morgan-nanez/selected_projects/cs194_proj2/README.md

-Compared to the results from 1.1, there is much less noise.
+Compared to the results from 1.1, there is much less noise and the edges are amplified.
 This is a result of blurring the image before the convolution.

 I then put these steps into a single convolution by creating a derivative of gaussian filters.
 I convolve the gaussian with Dx and Dy, and apply the same threshold as before.
 Below are DoG filters as images and the resulting gradient and edge image.

 <table>
 <col width="50%" />